 What if I am only taking online classes?

-The Mandatory Immunization Health History Form is required to be completed and submitted for all UWF students, including online students.
+The Mandatory Immunization Health History Form is required to be completed and submitted for all UWF students.
 If you are taking only online classes at UWF, and will not be present in any UWF classroom or on any UWF campus, you are not required to provide proof of immunization pursuant to Florida Board of Governor regulation 6.007.
 If you enroll in a face-to-face course or will be visiting a UWF location, you will be required to submit the required immunization documentation.

 What if I am active duty military?